Syria says Turkey's bid for NATO missiles "provocative"

 Asked about Syria's remarks, Turkish Foreign Minister Ahmet Davutoglu said Damascus was at fault for heightened tensions by having attacked its own people with tanks and warplanes "without any regard for any rules of war".

-"There exists such a situation now right next to Turkey, that (Turkey) has to take its own measures...aimed at defense.
+"There exists such a situation now right next to Turkey, that (Turkey) has to take its own measures...aimed at defence.

 "If this measure is not needed then it will not be used, but if there is any kind of risk to Turkey's security, all kinds of steps will be taken, both within Turkey's national capacity and within the framework of Turkey's membership of NATO.
 Nobody should have a need to question this," Davutoglu added.